 Survey results will be distributed to the stakeholder list, posted on the project web page and presented to the Transportation Advisory Committee before a final recommendation is made to the City Council.
 When specific meeting dates are set, we will post an update and notify the community.

 Hopkins Avenue is a residential street connecting area residents to local destinations (e.g. Stafford Park) and to roads that access local and regional destinations (e.g. Alameda de las Pulgas, El Camino Real).
 In response to concerns raised by residents about the speed and volume of traffic on Hopkins Avenue, the City collected preliminary traffic-related data.
-Due to the width of the street (greater than 40’ wide), its classification as a minor collector street, and traffic volumes (more than 3,000 vehicles per day), Hopkins does not qualify for speed humps – the most common form of traffic calming.
-As such, other traffic calming devices (median islands, curb extensions, traffic circles, etc.) would be used to slow traffic.
+Due to the width of the street (greater than 40’ wide), its classification as a minor collector street, and traffic volumes (more than 3,000 vehicles per day), a variety of traffic calming devices (median islands, curb extensions, traffic circles, etc.) would be used to slow traffic.
 Due to the cost and trade-offs associated with these measures the City uses a community process to define the preferred design.

 Complete Streets Advisory Committee Meeting - February 20, 2018

 The Complete Streets Advisory Committee (CSAC) recommended forwarding the Hopkins Avenue Traffic Safety Project to the City Council for their consideration.
 The committee supported the design as proposed, with the exception of the permanent medians which they felt should be piloted before making permanent.
 The pilot would include an evaluation of the effectiveness of the design and further community feedback.